 Power distribution networks are typically modeled as a uniformly distributed RL mesh structure.
 By exploiting the uniform nature of the power grid, the euclidean distance between the circuit components can be used to determine the effective impedance between arbitrary nodes.
-A closed-form expression for the effective impedance in an infinite resistive mesh is provided by Venezian in [13].
-This expression is slightly modified to include the inductance of the power grid as the power grid impedance depends strongly on the inductance at high frequencies.
-A closed-form expression to determine the effective impedance between two nodes, $N{x_1,y_1}$ and $N{x_2,y_2}$ , is where
+A closed-form expression for the effective impedance in an infinite resistive mesh is provided by Venezian in [9].
+This expression is modified both to produce more accurate results and to include the inductance of the power grid as the power grid impedance depends strongly on the inductance at high frequencies.
+A closed-form expression to determine the effective impedance between two nodes, N{x_1,y_1} and N{x_2,y_2} , is where z is the impedance of one segment of the grid.
+Applying this effective impedance concept, multiple current paths are